Omar A. Williams

 Omar Antonio Williams (born 1977) is an American attorney serving as a United States district judge of the United States District Court for the District of Connecticut.
 He previously served as a judge of the New London District Superior Court from 2016 to 2021.

 Early life and education

 Williams was born in Rochester, New York.
 He earned a Bachelor of Arts degree from the University of Connecticut in 1998 and a Juris Doctor from the University of Connecticut School of Law in 2002.

 Career

 Williams began his career as an assistant public defender.
 In 2014, he was nominated by Governor Dannel Malloy to serve as a judge of the New London District Superior Court.
-On January 30, 2015, he was confirmed by a 34–0 vote.
+On January 30, 2015, he was unanimously confirmed by both chambers of the General Assembly.
 Williams was involved with the New England Regional Judicial Opioid Initiative, the Sentence Review Division, and the Wiretap Panel.
 In 2020, Williams served on a task force that provided recommendations on reforming the way jurors are selected for trial in Connecticut.